PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 See if you can figure out how to get this code working!
 It shouldn't be hard!

-# Moving side to side
+# Moving side to side?...
+Functions
 We just need an `x-velocity`.
 But this code is starting to get a little messy.

 Lets put the jumping code, and the gravity code into their own custom blocks!